Two Down, Eleven To Go (And Please Call Us, Larry Nixon)

 This questionnaire is strictly for our readers’ information.
 We’ll publish your answers pretty much verbatim.
 Also, and y’all probably already know this, but the blog and the newspaper do not endorse candidates.
 We’ll always make an attempt to get both sides of the story, and all candidates have an equal opportunity to participate in our forum.

-8 comments to "Two Down, Eleven To Go (And Please Call Us, Larry Nixon)"
+8 thoughts on “Two Down, Eleven To Go (And Please Call Us, Larry Nixon)

 FYI, The director of finance for HP came out while I was campaigning in front of town hall today and demanded money for thirty one (31) copies for Capital Improvement Information.
 Caught me off guard.